oleksandrbi/TweetsApp/README.md

     See the License for the specific language governing permissions and limitations under the License.

-# Project 2 - TweetsApp
+# Project 2 - TweetsApp Part 1

 **TweetsApp** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).